This homesteading post really more about my smoothie recipes (below) than greens

-Are fresh greens really possible in the late autumn?
+But are fresh greens really possible in the late autumn?
 Yes!
 Absolutely!

 2.)
-Beet tops in 28 days.
+Tender and highly-nutritious chard in 28 days.

-Right now we are making smoothies adding a few lovely chard leaves (minus stem) until the new crop of little babies grow up (did you ever think that’s why we sometimes call a garden a nursery?)
+Right now we are making smoothies by adding a few lovely chard leaves from the garden (minus stem) until the new crop of little babies grow up (did you ever think that’s why we sometimes call a garden a nursery?)
 The nutrients in chard are among the highest available.
 I really want to find ways to use chard because it’s SO easy to grow, and I’ve never experienced any pests.

-Basic Green Smoothie Recipe
+Basic Berry Greens Smoothie Recipe (makes 5-6 servings)

-- 3-4 bananas
+- 2-4 bananas (to taste)

-- 1 1/2 c. dairy milk or almond milk
+- 2 c. dairy milk, almond milk or coconut milk, etc.

 - 2 good size handfuls of chard leaves minus the stems or greens of your choice